carpentries/instructor-training/10-demotivation.md

 Our mailing lists are a good place to ask for advice, and updates to [our accessibility checklist](http://software-carpentry.org/workshops/checklists/accessibility.html) are always welcome.

+> ## Every Little Bit Counts
+>
+> Christina says: <i>My roommate does a lot of work with disability and accessibility, and
+> looking at her work I've also been overwhelmed at all the different
+> ways I could make my instruction more accessible.
+> My approach (more or less) has been: </i>
+> - <i>Don't do everything at once.
+I tell SWC workshop attendees that
+> they shouldn't try to adopt **all** the best practices or tools from a workshop
+> in one go, but gradually work things in at a rate they can manage.
+> In the same way, I'm trying to gradually build in accessibility "habits"
+> when I prepare for workshops; adding something new each workshop.
+> - <i>Do the easy things!
+There are plenty of ways to make workshops more
+> accessible that are both easy and don't create extra cognitive load for
+> anyone: font choices, general text size, checking in advance that your
+> room is accessible via an elevator or ramp, etc.  There's no shame in starting small. </i>
+{: .callout}

 ## Additional Exercises